 Chickpeas also regulate the blood sugar level because of their high dietary fiber and protein content.
 These factors appeal to diabetics and people with incipient insulin resistance.

 Chickpeas – Good for Diabetes

-This effect benefits not only those who suffer from diabetes, but all who frequently have to cope with blood sugar fluctuations or hunger attacks.
+This effect benefits not only those who suffer from diabetes, but all who frequently cope with blood sugar fluctuations or hunger attacks.
 Finally, it works for people who want to lose weight.
 After all, losing weight gets easier with fewer hunger attacks and a more balanced blood sugar.

 Just one portion of cooked chickpeas (approx. 220 g) provides 20 grams of protein.
 This easily competes with typical animal protein sources.
-For comparison, 100 grams of chicken breast fillet contain 16 grams of protein, 100 grams of pork fillet 23 grams and 100 grams of beef fillet 19 grams of protein.
+For comparison, 100 grams of chicken breast fillet contains 16 grams of protein, 100 grams of pork fillet 23 grams and 100 grams of beef fillet 19 grams of protein.

 Voila, a healthy alternative to the usual side dishes of potatoes and noodles.
-And, this option contains fewer carbohydrates while still making you feel full.
+And, this option contains fewer carbohydrates, while still making you feel full.

 How to Cook Chickpeas – The Basic Recipe

 After thorough washing and cleaning, soak chickpeas for at least 4 hours in water.
 Then cook for 60 minutes.
 Cook peeled chickpeas for 60 minutes without first soaking.
 Soak black chickpeas in water for at least 12 hours, and cook for 90 minutes.
 The longer chickpeas soak in water, the less cooking time they require.